AveryUALibrary/Godot-Cookbook/content/World/2d_perlin_noise_world_gen.md

 ### Create our Perlin Noise Generator

 For our world generation, we want to simulate the real world.
 We will accomplish this by using Perlin noise to generate both the world altitude, but also the world temperature and humidity.
-We will use the altitude 3 in combination to determine what type of tile to use.
+We will use the 3 parameters in combination to determine what type of tile to use.

 First, let's create the variables we will use to generate the world.
 Add the following variables to the script: